Broxmouth: Disarticulated fragments

 One unique instance of perimortem trauma is evident on Fragment 22, the distal left femur of an adult person.
-Fragment 22 displays perimortem cut mark to the articular surface, which would have been difficult to access while the individual was alive.
+Fragment 22 displays perimortem cut marks to the articular surface, which would have been difficult to access while the individual was alive.
 Thus, this may be evidence of deliberate postmortem disarticulation.
 Fragment 11, a fragment of a rear right parietal bone, was found in an ashy dump deposit in the inner ditch of the hillfort and is also notable for evidence postmortem modification.
 Fragment 11 displays evidence of a cut edge that occurred after the time of death, indicating that the bone was subjected to deliberate working.
 This carving seems to have been carried out when the bone was relatively fresh.
 This fragment may have originally been part of a larger worked bone, as two edges are roughly broken and unworked.
 The modification of human bone is rare in Iron Age Britain, Broxmouth is not the only example of this practice.
 Examples from Atlantic Scotland include a perforated cranial fragment found at Cnip wheelhouse on the Isle of Lewis, at the complex roundhouse at Killhead in Caithness, and other sites.
 The fragment from Cnip wheelhouse is dated to the first or second century CE and is most similar to Fragment 11 from Broxmouth.

-The disarticulated fragments display evidence for range of postmortem practices, including the exposure of human remains, deliberate disarticulation of skeletons, and intentional working of human bone.
+The disarticulated fragments display evidence for a range of postmortem practices, including the exposure of human remains, deliberate disarticulation of skeletons, and intentional working of human bone.
 While the overall number of fragments that were discovered was small, inhabitants of Broxmouth would have still been familiar with the practices associated with the treatment and display of human remains.
 The practices at Broxmouth are also seen in other parts of Iron Age Britain.

-The extraordinarily high rate of violent trauma in the disarticulated fragments at Broxmouth reflect very different set of practices from those seen in the cemetery or isolated graves.
-The levels of violence and isotropic evidence make it seem unlikely that the fragments were stray bones from exposure burial or evidence of the retention on ancestral relics.
+The extraordinarily high rate of violent trauma in the disarticulated fragments at Broxmouth reflect a very different set of practices from those seen in the cemetery or isolated graves.
+The levels of violence and isotropic evidence make it seem unlikely that the fragments were stray bones from exposure burial or evidence of the retention of ancestral relics.
 Instead, it seems more likely that these individuals were outsiders who died violent deaths as a result of raids, human sacrifice, or execution.